 → 5 min walk to the Gardens

-The Hall of Mirrors and its famous flares
+The Hall of Mirrors and its famous torches

-The afternoon continues in the Jardins de Versailles, André Le Nôtre's landscaped masterpiece.
-The Grand Canal, bosquets, fountains and statues create a grandiose setting.
-During the Grandes Eaux Musicales, the fountains come alive to the sound of Baroque music, recreating the atmosphere of royal festivities.
-This park, a World Heritage site, is ideal for a relaxing photo break.
+The afternoon continues in the Gardens of Versailles, André Le Nôtre's masterpiece of landscape design.
+The Grand Canal, groves, fountains, and statues create a magnificent setting.
+During the Grandes Eaux Musicales fountain show, the fountains come to life to the sound of baroque music, recreating the atmosphere of royal celebrations.
+This park, a World Heritage Site, is ideal for a photo break and a moment of relaxation.

 🚇 RER C Versailles Château–Rive Gauche